Kongduino/SAMD_MicroPython/README.md

 ### Tools

 * `calculate_crc_table.c`: In the `crc.c` file, there's a function to compute the CRC table.
 I printed it out and initialize it at compile time, to save space, and improve speed.
-* `ziphex.sh`: a bash script to zip the .hex builds, before pushing to GitHub.
+* `zipuf2.sh`: a bash script to zip the .uf2 builds, before pushing to GitHub.

 ## TODO